Fri 4th Jun 2021

 If you are interested in the law and innovation, then intellectual property support might be a career path to consider.

-We asked Steph Oates the office manager for Page White and Farrer in Leeds to answer a few questions to help people to understand why IP support is such a satisfying role.
+We asked Steph Oates the office manager for Page White Farrer in Leeds to answer a few questions to help people to understand why IP support is such a satisfying role.

 Q: How long have you worked in the field of intellectual property?

-Steph: I joined Page White and Farrer in February 2020 just as the firm opened the new office in Leeds, but I stumbled across the IP profession completely by accident twenty years ago.
+Steph: I joined Page White Farrer in February 2020 just as the firm opened the new office in Leeds, but I stumbled across the IP profession completely by accident twenty years ago.
 I haven’t looked back since and can really recommend it.